GLIMS-RGI/rgi_user_guide/_sources/welcome.md

 [![Creative Commons License](https://mirrors.creativecommons.org/presskit/buttons/88x31/svg/by.svg)](https://creativecommons.org/licenses/by/4.0)

 This document is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/) unless specified otherwise (i.e. for figures or content that is not from the RGI).

+A lot of content in thie website originates from the [RGI v6 Technical Note](): *"Randolph Glacier Inventory – A Dataset of Global Glacier Outlines: Version 6.0" by the RGI Consortium, July 2017*